A Call to All Houston Professional Latino Visual Artists

 The final product will be available in the spring of 2020 as a celebration of LAN!
 Spring of Latino Art.
 This product will provide a first-of-its-kind visual artist registry.
 We’re trying to push the envelope and we hope you will be part of this effort.

-Why register with the Houston Latino Visual Art Registry?
+Why register with the Houston’s Latino Visual Art Registry?

-- Our registry is part of a series of national registries produced by the Inter University Program on Latino Research, a 40-year-old consortium that has a national and international reach.
+- It is part of a series of national registries produced by the Inter-University Program on Latino Research, a 37-year-old consortium that has a national and international reach.
 The LAN! has become the signature event of the IUPLR and its digital projects have stimulated increasing interest.

 - The LAN! [and the IUPLR] is connected to the Smithsonian Latino Center in Washington DC, an affiliate of the Smithsonian, the world’s largest museum and research complex, with 19 museums, 9 research centers, and affiliates around the world.
 Given the scope of the digital registries, our reach is substantial and we want to promote Houston’s professional visual artists to the nation.